top of page

 Neil Smith

-Neil trained with the Pilates Institute and qualified as an instructor in 2004.
-In 2012, Neil spent four years studying with Karin Locher (2nd generation teacher) from Contrology-Pilates-Method Education, one of only two UK schools accredited by the Pilates Method Alliance (PMA).
+In 2012, he began four years of further study with Karin Locher, a second-generation teacher, through Contrology Pilates Method Education — one of only two UK schools accredited by the Pilates Method Alliance (PMA).

 Cat